bhuvesh/website/content/publication/active-online.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["3"]
+publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "in submission"
-publication_short = "in submission"
+publication = "International Conference on Machine Learning (ICML) 2022 <br>
+Also selected as oral talk at Complex Feedback in Online Learning Workshop, ICML 2022<br>
+Also presented at Adaptive experimental Design and Active Learning in the Real World Workshop, ICML 2022" publication_short = "ICML 2022"

 # Abstract and optional shortened version.
 abstract = "We consider the classical problem of prediction with expert advice, but with an active learning twist.
 In this new setting, the algorithm may reorder the sequence of examples on which a prediction is made, it aims to minimize regret as usual, but it can observe only a small fraction of the true labels along the way.
 We consider a variant of the Hedge algorithm for this setting, and we show that under a very particular combinatorial constraint on the matrix of expert predictions we can obtain a very strong regret guarantee while querying very few labels.
-This constraint, which we refer to as $\\theta $-compactness, can be viewed as a non-stochastic variant of the disagreement coefficient, another popular parameter used to reason about the sample complexity of active learning in the IID setting.
-We also give a polynomial time algorithm to calculate the $\\theta $-compactness of a matrix up to an approximation factor of 3."
+This constraint, which we refer to as $\\zeta $-compactness, can be viewed as a non-stochastic variant of the disagreement coefficient, another popular parameter used to reason about the sample complexity of active learning in the IID setting.
+We also give a polynomial time algorithm to calculate the $\\zeta $-compactness of a matrix up to an approximation factor of 3."

 # Featured image thumbnail (optional)
 image_preview = ""